ssc-half-light/envelope2/README.md

 In practical terms, that means that the *private* side could be encrypted *to* Alice.
 Alice then decrypts the *private* key, and uses it to sign the envelope.
 Anyone who receives the envelope is then able to check that the signature & public key are valid together.

+Thinking about a social network, this means that a server would be able to see that Alice has gotten a message from someone they gave out an envelope to, nothing else.
+The server can not even determine the *set* of people that Alice has given envelopes to, because Alice could give out envelopes by a variety of means, like on their website, or via text message.

+This decoupling of messages from our application is made possilbe by including a single-use keypair in the envelope.
+For a different version, see [@ssc-hermes/envelope](https://github.com/ssc-hermes/envelope).
+There the envelope is just a signed certificate, which means that Alice would need to know ahead of time *who* they are expecting to receive messages from.
+Meaning you would only give out envelopes to people with a pre-existing account in the network.

+In this version, Alice doesn't need to know who they gave out a message to, but they can be sure that the message is legitimate.
+So, for example, Alice could give out an envelope to someone who doesn't yet have an account, then get a message after the new person has created an account.

 -------

 This hides information of *who is talking to whom*.
 A relaying node would be able to see that a message is for Bob, but the *sender* of the message could be encrypted within the message content, so the relay is not able to see *who* is sending the message to Bob.